christoph-boesch/backdoor-attacks/README.md

 # Minimal Backdoor Attacks in Machine Learning Models
 ## Contents of the repository
-[backdoor_attacks.ipynb](backdoor_attacks.ipynb) is the main Jupyter Notebook that contains the code for running the experiments.
+[backdoor_experiments.ipynb](backdoor_experiments.ipynb) is the main Jupyter Notebook that contains the code for running the experiments.
 More detailed instructions on how to run specific experiments can be found in the notebook.

 [deepview](deepview) contains an implementation of DeepView [[1]](#1) that has been slightly adjusted for the visualization of modified data points.